1 Quality approach

 Quality is anything that can be improved.
 Masaaki Imai

-Quality management systemsset of processes allowing the achievement of the quality objectives (see also ISO 9000, 3.5.4) include three distinct and interrelated steps:
+Quality management systems include three distinct and interrelated steps:

-The purpose of a quality management systemset of processes allowing the achievement of the quality objectives (see also ISO 9000, 3.5.4) is to increase the satisfaction of customersanyone who receives a product (see also ISO 9000, 3.2.4) (both external and internal) by meeting their needs and expectations through continual improvement of the effectivenesscapacity to perform planned activities with minimum effort (see also ISO 9000, 3.7.11) of the processesactivities that transform inputs into outputs (see also ISO 9000, 3.4.1).
+The purpose of a quality management system is to increase the satisfaction of customers (both external and internal) by meeting their needs and expectations through continual improvement of the effectiveness of the processes.

-Qualityaptitude to fulfill requirements (see also ISO 9000, 3.6.2) is almost free when customersanyone who receives a product (see also ISO 9000, 3.2.4) are satisfied: they remain loyal to us.
-It’s only when the customeranyone who receives a product (see also ISO 9000, 3.2.4) is not fully satisfied that qualityaptitude to fulfill requirements (see also ISO 9000, 3.6.2) becomes very expensive to us: sooner or later the customeranyone who receives a product (see also ISO 9000, 3.2.4) will go to a competitor.
+Quality is almost free when customers are satisfied: they remain loyal to us.
+It’s only when the customer is not fully satisfied that quality becomes very expensive to us: sooner or later the customer will go to a competitor.

 Quality remains long after the price has been forgotten

-The seven quality managementactivities allowing the control of an organization with regard to quality (see also ISO 9000, 3.3.4) principles (cf. figure 1-2) will help us achieve sustained success (cf. ISO 9000: 2015, sub-clause 2.3).
-Previously there were eight but now the system approachmanagement of a set of interacting processes to be able to achieve organizational objectives (see also ISO 9004, Annex B.6) is integrated into the process approachmanagement by the processes to better satisfy customers, improve the effectiveness of all processes and increase global efficiency (see also ISO 9001, 03).
+The seven quality management principles (cf. figure 1-2) will help us achieve sustained success (cf. ISO 9000: 2015, sub-clause 2.3).
+Previously there were eight but now the system approach is integrated into the process approach.

 principles